wingel/weader/README.md

 like to open the page in, select "Weader" and after a short wait the feed should show up in the list.

+Or visit an OPML file in a browser, Weader should add all feeds listed in the OPML file.

 Most screens have an option menu where you can do things and some of the list items will react to a long press.